Nasr-Systems/sidebar_collapsed_default/README.md

+# ARCHIVED DUE TO PLANNED CHANGES IN V16 SIDEBAR UI.

 ## Sidebar Collapsed Default

 Collapses Sidebar by default on all desk pages.
 Helps use screen real-estate better on small screens